 The Great Deception of the Great Deceiver

-Jesus uses the word “fool” to describe those who participate in war against his commands.
-(Matt.
-5:43-45, 7:26) That goes for people who have heard Christ’s teachings, but what about those who haven’t?
+Jesus uses the word “fool” to describe those who participate in war against his commands (Matthew 5:43-45, 7:26).
+That goes for people who have heard Christ’s teachings, but what about those who haven’t?
 Those who don’t have ears to hear the message of Jesus continue to be deceived.
-2 Corinthians 4:4 says that Satan has blinded those who don’t follow Jesus so they cannot understand the concept of loving ones enemy.
+2 Corinthians 4:4 says that Satan has blinded those who don’t follow Jesus so they cannot understand the concept of loving ones enemy and refusing violence.
 Concerning Christians, Paul illustrates this even further when he explains that human beings aren’t even our enemies.

 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.